Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/16-video-indexer.md

 ### Review
 In this lab, you have completed:

-+  Open the cloned folder in Visual Studio Code
++  Opened the cloned folder in Visual Studio Code
-+  Upload a video to Video Analyzer
++  Uploaded a video to Video Analyzer
-+  Review video insights
++  Reviewed video insights
-+  Search for insights
++  Searched for insights
-+  Use Video Analyzer widgets
++  Used Video Analyzer widgets
-+  Use the Video Analyzer REST API
++  Used the Video Analyzer REST API
-+  Get your API details
++  Got your API details
-+  Use the REST API
++  Used the REST API

 ## You have successfully completed the lab